m22spencer/xray-monolith/README.md

 ## Changelog
 **2025.06.26**
 * Spawn antifreeze: Fixed some random crashes to desktop due to race condition in shader creation
+* LVutner: [Render] PIXEVENTs.
+Thanks to forserx and frowik

 **2025.06.24**
 * Hotfixes: